A Weak Penalty Neural ODE for Learning Chaotic Dynamics from Noisy Time Series: Results on Higher Dimensional Systems

+where chaotic behavior emerges from the interaction between nonlinearity, instability, and dissipation.
+In this standard chaotic regime, the hyperviscosity coefficient is set to $\nu=1$.
+The system is defined on a periodic spatial domain of length 22, which provides sufficient extent to sustain chaotic fluctuations.
+For numerical integration and data-driven modeling, this physical domain is uniformly discretized into a $64$-dimensional state vector.

-The system is discretized using 64 Fourier modes on a periodic domain of length $22$, and integrated for $N = 10^5$ steps with a time step of $\Delta t = 0.25$, yielding a $25{,}000s$ trajectory.
-We measure the VPT with $\varepsilon = 0.5$.
+{To adapt this PDE to the NODE framework,} the system is discretized using 64 Fourier modes on a periodic domain of length $22$, and integrated for $N = 10^5$ steps with a time step of $\Delta t = 0.25$, yielding a $25{,}000$~s trajectory.
+The VPT is measured with $\varepsilon = 0.5$.
 In this regime, the largest Lyapunov exponent is approximately $\Lambda \approx 0.05$~\cite{fan2020long}.

-Fig.~\ref{fig:KS-dynamics-pdf}a presents the short-time prediction skill of \methodName{} and related baselines on the KS system, where these models are trained with timeseries corrupted by 5\% noise.
-We note that \methodName{} faithfully reproduces the dominant spatiotemporal structures, achieving a mean VPT of 3.31 (see Table~\ref{tab:cross_system_vpt_kl}).
-In contrast, strong and weak NODEs exhibit increasing phase drift and amplitude decay, with shorter predictive windows of 2.45 and 1.97, respectively.
-DeepSkip is excluded due to tuning difficulties and because the original work was trained on a different configuration~\cite{mandal2025learning}.

-Fig.~\ref{fig:KS-dynamics-pdf}b highlights \methodName{}’s ability to recover accurate long-term statistics via joint probability density plots.
-Under 5\% observation noise, both \methodName{} and the strong NODE approximate the reference invariant distribution, but only \methodName{} captures both the core and tail behaviors with high fidelity.
-In contrast, the weak-form baseline fails to reproduce the full statistical structure, indicating degraded long-horizon dynamics.
+Table~\ref{tab:ks_vpt_kl} reports robustness under different signal-to-noise ratios, {evaluating both short-term tracking (VPT) and long-term statistical consistency (KL divergence)}. {As noted in the previous discussion, we observe that a parameter value of $T$ in the strong NODE that produces more accurate short-time prediction does not necessarily produce accurate long-time prediction and vice versa.} In Table~\ref{tab:ks_vpt_kl}, we report results with $T=25$ and $T=50$, where $T=25$ is retained for consistency with previous experiments, while the extended window $T=50$ is included to observe the model's behavior under a longer rollout horizon.